ansible-middleware/wildfly/docs/README.md

 ## Support

-jws collection v1.0.0 is a Beta release and for [Technical Preview](https://access.redhat.com/support/offerings/techpreview).
-If you have any issues or questions related to collection, please don't hesitate to contact us on <Ansible-middleware-core@redhat.com> or open an issue on https://github.com/ansible-middleware/jws-ansible-playbook/issues
+wildfly collection is a Beta release and for [Technical Preview](https://access.redhat.com/support/offerings/techpreview).
+If you have any issues or questions related to collection, please don't hesitate to contact us on <Ansible-middleware-core@redhat.com> or open an issue on https://github.com/ansible-middleware/wildfly/issues

 ## License